 1. So few people fall critically ill, so you don’t need critical illness insurance

-The purpose of critical illness cover is to protect your finances if you fall seriously ill, particularly during your working years, when your financial responsibilities are at their greatest.
-According to LV’s Risk Reality Calculator, a 30 year old male has a 14% chance of developing a serious illness before age 65.
+This is one of the most common myths and the notion that you may never fall ill or die is a common one that propagates the myth that you're unlikely to need critical illness cover.
+The purpose of critical illness cover is to protect your finances if you fall seriously ill, particularly during your working years when your financial responsibilities are at their greatest.
+According to LV’s Risk Reality Calculator, a 30-year-old male has a 21% chance of developing a serious illness before age 70.

-It’s also worth thinking about certain critical illnesses, cancer being probably the most prominent.
+It’s also worth thinking about certain critical illnesses like heart attacks and strokes with cancer being probably the most prominent.
 Certain changes in our lifestyles over time (especially our diets) have increased our chances of developing cancer, and today half of us are predicted to develop cancer at some point in our lives.
 A very scary statistic.

 2. Critical illness insurance policies only pay out when you’re terminally ill, so you are very unlikely to be able to claim

-Critical illness policies used to only cover a handful of illnesses at very critical stages.
+Critical illness policies used to only cover a handful of illnesses at very critical stages that may have been deemed life threatening.
 It made sense, given that illnesses like cancer were typically detected at later stages back in the 1980s because medical practices simply weren't what they are today.
 But thanks to advances in medicine, and things like national screening programs for cancer, we are able to detect illnesses earlier and treat them better, resulting in huge improvements in survival rates.
 And with this change in the way we face illness, we’ve also seen changes in the critical illness products available today.

 Policies today not only cover the critical stages of illness but many also offer additional payouts for less serious conditions, to reflect the fact that we are detecting illnesses earlier.
-For example, many now cover a number of stage zero cancers, or carcinomas in situ, typically paying out around 25% of the total cover amount.
+For example, many now cover a number of stage zero cancers, or carcinomas in situ, typically paying out around 25% of the total cover amount without affecting the full cover which would still payout if you were to be diagnosed with a cancer that was stage 1 to 4.
 Insurance companies are enhancing their critical illness contracts all the time to add new lower severity conditions.
-In fact Vitality has gone even further to offer a pure severity-based product.
+In fact, Vitality has gone even further to offer a pure severity-based product.
 You can find out more in our full Vitality review.

-It’s certainly no longer true that critical illness insurance products only pay out when you’re terminally ill.
+It’s certainly no longer true that critical illness insurance plans only pay out when you’re terminally ill.

 3. Insurers can pick and choose when they pay out on their critical illness insurance products